 If you experience one or more of these symptoms in addition to jaw symptoms listed above, then it’s likely that TMJ is contributing to your headaches.

 Unfortunately, sometimes we can only track down the causes of headaches through a process of elimination.
 If your doctor is treating you for the supposed cause of your headaches but you aren’t experiencing results, then it’s likely that there’s a true cause that hasn’t been tracked down yet.
 This is still possible, even if you’ve been diagnosed with migraine.
+As we’ve noted above, people with TMJ are more likely to experience migraines.
+In fact, having TMJ increases your risk of migraines by almost 60%!
+And it makes it more likely that you have frequent migraines.
+People with muscular TMJ are almost twice as likely to experience daily or multiple migraines in a week than those without jaw muscle tension.

 TMJ is often one of the last causes people consider, but it should be considered sooner.